YuanHiO/patternRecognition/README.md

-# patternRecognition
+# PatternRecongition classwork
-classwork for patternRecognition
+    this is a workspace of PR class,code by YuanHiO